NEW: Now monitoring 9 AI platforms including ChatGPT, Claude, Gemini, and Perplexity

 81-100: Market Leader

 AI prominently features and actively recommends you.
-You’re the go-to answer in your category.
+You are the go-to answer in your category.

 Priority actions: